-Here are the best lenses for the Canon EOS Rebel XS, also known as the EOS 1000D in Europe and Kiss F in Asia.
+This is a list of the 8 best lenses for the Canon EOS Rebel XS.
 A wide selection of focal lengths for several types of photography are covered.
-In addition to the recommended lenses, each section will have additional alternatives for lower or higher prices.
+Additionally, each choice will have additional alternatives for lower or higher prices.

-Here is the list of the best Canon Rebel XS:
+This is the list of the best lenses:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM